-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Pull off the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

-Rely on ACS Heating and Air Conditioning for Your Smart Thermostat Installation Needs
+Trust ACS Heating and Air Conditioning for Your Smart Thermostat Installation Needs

 At ACS Heating and Air Conditioning, we’re always seeking methods to keep you comfier while keeping utility bills reasonable.
 If you have questions about switching to a smart thermostat without a C wire, contact us at 770-450-1539.
 We can help you choose the right model for your residence and even install new wiring if necessary.